amomen9/PostgreSQL/patroni/Part II Logs Purge & Retention.md

-The above configurations mean that the log files rotate every day, we will have a log history of at most 1 week ,and every newly created log will truncate the previous log file with the same name's contents (from the previous week). %A is the format specifies for the weekdays like "Wednesday".
+The above configurations mean that the log files rotate every day, we will have a log history of at most 1 week ,and every newly created log will truncate the previous log file with the same name's contents (from the previous week). %A is the format specifier for the weekdays like "Wednesday".

 ##### 2. etcd